double-great/accessibility-scan-action/README.md

 - `outDir`: The output directory to save the accessibility report.
 Default: `_accessibility-reports`.

 - `inputUrls`: Additional URLs to scan, seperated by a comma.

+- `snapshot`: Take a screenshot of each page scanned and upload to artifact.
 <!-- END GENERATED DOCUMENTATION -->